 This service offers patients who have had a stroke the opportunity to recover at home, rather than in hospital, receiving therapy from a specialist team.

-Our Early Supported Discharge Team is made up of physiotherapists, occupational therapists, speech & language therapists and rehabilitation assistants.
+Our Early Supported Discharge team is made up of physiotherapists, occupational therapists, speech and language therapists and rehabilitation assistants.

 We see patients prior to their discharge from hospital and are involved in the planning for their discharge.
 Once you are home, we will provide a range of therapeutic interventions, tailored to your needs, to improve your recovery and allow you to achieve your goals towards maintaining maximum independence.